edamontology/edamontologyDocs/editors_guide.rst

 8. **SHOULD** annotate the `media type <https://www.iana.org/assignments/media-types/media-types.xhtml>`_ (MIME type) if available, seee `todo <>`_.
 9. **MUST** annotate the specification or documentation of concrete data formats (see `todo <>`_)

+   *   Formats are generally only listed if they are in common use, for example by public databases or multiple tools.
+*   Concept statements may include a reference (typically a URL) to the format specification proper.

 EDAM release process